The 2026 Alberta Summer Games will be held in Strathcona County from July 16-19. After a multi-year hiatus, tennis will return to the mix.

 Tryouts and Selection

 Zone tryouts will be completed in Spring 2026.
-Dates and locations for each zone will be updated as they are confirmed.
+Dates and locations for each zone will be updated as they are confirmed; please check back regularly for the latest information.

 Note for Coaches: Coach positions are advertised through Tennis Alberta.
 Named Zone Coaches must submit their planned tryout procedures to Tennis Alberta for approval before events take place.
 If a Zone Coach is not named at the time of tryouts, Tennis Alberta will administer the selection event.